-5. Reference Provision
+1.5.5 Reference Provision

-It is crucial to develop a set of standardized and broadly accepted reference job profiles based on the needs of the battery ecosystem that are aligned and coherent with the widely used classification frameworks.
+It is crucial to develop a set of standardized and broadly accepted reference job profiles based on the needs of the battery ecosystem that are aligned and coherent with the widely used classification frameworks (such as ESCO, ASA Skills Framework, European Core Profiles, and other).
 This set needs to be publicly available and put into use by updating relevant knowledge hubs and databases.
+This is not only for the job profiles, but for the skills and competences as well, there should be a set of reference competence, which are relevant for the battery sector - transversal competence (key competences, soft competence, STEM competence, digital competence), cross-sectoral technical, academic, sector specific and other.